avnet-iotconnect/iotc-python-lite-sdk-demos/microchip-sama5d27/README.md

 * Connect your SAMA5D27 to the internet with an ethernet connection to the onboard ethernet port.

 * Using the included micro-USB cable, connect the SAMA5D27 board to your computer using the **J10** micro-USB port on the SAMA5D27 and any USB port on your computer.

+>[!NOTE]
+>This USB connection also serves as the power supply to the board.

     <img src=".//media/image39.png"/>